 Buying Fresh Kaffir Lime Leaves

 As mentioned above, you can usually find dried or frozen kaffir lime leaves in Thai specialty markets or other Asian markets.
 Fresh leaves, as well, may sometimes be available.
-Ordering fresh kaffir lime leaves online can be hit or miss.
-If there are any delays in shipping, the leaves will likely be wilted and starting to rot once you get them.
+Ordering fresh kaffir lime leaves online] can be hit or miss but most reviewers are reporting good experiences with these Fresh Kaffir Lime Leaves from TastePadThai.
+With any fresh leaves, if there are any delays in shipping, the leaves will likely be wilted and starting to rot once you get them.
 However, many customers report good product.

 If you do find good fresh leaves, go ahead and stock up on them and freeze any leaves you do not want to use immediately.
 Clean and dry the leaves thoroughly before placing in a freezer-safe plastic storage bag.
 They will last a very long time in the freezer.